List of Mobile Suit Zeta Gundam characters: A.E.U.G

 Fa Yuiry is the next-door neighbor of Kamille Bidan before the Gryps Conflict begins.
 After Kamille helps the AEUG officer Quattro Bajeena steal two Gundam Mk-II prototypes, the Titans arrest Fa's parents because of her close association with Kamille.
-Fa escapes with the help of Bright Noah and reunites with Kamille when Bright's shuttle is rescued by the AEUG ship Argama.
+Fa escapes with the help of Bright Noa and reunites with Kamille when Bright's shuttle is rescued by the AEUG ship Argama.
 Having sided with the AEUG, Fa stays on the Argama and becomes the pilot of the Methuss, rotating with Reccoa Londe.
 She also becomes a surrogate mother to two war orphans, Shinta and Qum, after they are sent to the Argama by Lt.
 Quattro.
 Fa and Kamille constantly quarrel with each other, so much so that the crew of the Argama refers to the quarreling as their hobby.
 However, Fa becomes jealous whenever Kamille shows an interest in another female.
 Fa is one of the few characters that survive the Gryps Conflict and even rescues Kamille after his last encounter with Paptimus Scirocco.